BrianMwangi21/wrongle/README.md

-# google-clone
+# boogle
-Google clone with react
+Just Google but with all the wrong answers